siudd/amazon_web_scraping/README.md

   return bs4soup
 ```

 Try to use Google Colab for this so the web scraping has to run headless.
-The function <code>amazon_scrape</code> accepts a <code>string URL</code> for the page want to scape.
+The function <code>amazon_scrape</code> accepts a string variable <code>URL</code> for the page want to scape.
 It first checks the returned HTML title and see if it is a page for bot detection rather than the page we want.
 It will sleep for 1-3 seconds and retry until it is not the bot detection page.
-Finally return a ,code>BeautifulSoup</code> object.
+Finally return a <code>BeautifulSoup</code> object.